cengiztas/pyourweb/README.md

-# pure
+# pyour web
-Surf the web concentrating on the essentials.
+Return the web to mankind's use.